-Every student is allowed one late assignment with no questions asked and no points deducted.
-One assignment means one assignment, late assignments for an entire module will not be accepted.
+Every student is allowed to pass in ONE late written assignments with no questions asked and no points deducted.
+ONE assignments means one assignment, late assignments for an entire module will not be accepted.
 Quizzes and the midterm can't not be completed late.

 If you miss an assignment's due date (or know that you will) email me no later than 24 hours after the due date of the assignment that you will pass in late.
 If you email after 24 hours, I will not accept the late work.
 You will have one week to complete and email me the late assignment.
 I will only accept one late assignment!!

-This does not apply to the Ellis questions, which already have a late paper policy included in the assignment.
-No Module 6 assignments can be passed in late.
+This does not apply to the Douglass assignment, which already has a late paper policy included in the assignment.
+Quizzes, the midterm, or Module 6 assignments can not be passed in late.

 Quizzes & Extra Credit

-A. Quizzes: In each Module, you will take a 25 point objective quiz connected to the assigned reading in Foner.
-You are expected to have finished all the assigned reading, before you take the quiz.
+A. Quizzes: In each module, you will take a 20 point objective quiz connected to the assigned work in that module.
+You are expected to have finished all the assigned work, before you take the quiz.
 These quizzes will be available when a module opens and will close on the last Sunday at 11:59pm.
 If you miss a quiz deadline, you can not take the quiz late.
 Once you start each quiz, you will have an hour to complete the assignment.
 You can only take the quiz once.

 B. Extra Credit: There are no extra credit assignments available for this course.
 This is the case since there are 20 plus assignments already included in this course, so if you do poorly on a few assignments,there are still plenty of opportunities to improve your grade.
-While there are no extra credit assignments, there are some extra points built into the course.
-What this means is that while there are 6 modules worth 100 points each, your final grade will be based on 575 points.
-So while you can earn up to 600 points, I will only be grading you as if there were only 575 points.
-So everyone gets a free 25 points!!!!
-This is the case since you will be writing 15-20 writing assignments and taking 6 objective quizzes, at one point you will think a question was written unclearly and/or something wasn't covered properly in the text book, so 25 points are built in to cover this.
+While there are no extra credit assignments, I do grade on a slight curve, see below.

 Click the “Grades” link in Canvas to keep track of your grades.
 I will post grades and comments in the Canvas gradebook.
 Each module will be worth 100 points.